Carlo Sommaruga

 Carlo Sommaruga (born 8 July 1959) is a Swiss lawyer and politician of the Social Democratic Party of Switzerland (SP).
 He has been a National Councilor for over a decade and since 2019 he is a member of the Council of States.

 Early life and education

 He was born into a family with a political background in Zürich.
 His father is Cornelio Sommaruga, a former diplomat and president of the International Committee of the Red Cross (ICRC).
 He grew up in Geneva, where he studied law at the University of Geneva.
 He obtained his lawyers license in 1989.
+Subsequently, Sommaruga attended the Graduate Institute of Development Studies in 1984-1985.

 Political career

 Between 1991 and 2001 he was a member of the municipal council of Thônex and a member of the Grand Council of Geneva from 2001 to 2003.
 He became a member of the National Council in 2003 and was re-elected until 2019.
 In November 2019 he was elected into the Council of States representing the SP for the Canton of Geneva.